allenai/bi-att-flow/README.md

 - tensorflow (deep learning library, verified on r0.11)
 - nltk (NLP tools, verified on 3.2.1)
 - tqdm (progress bar, verified on 4.7.4)
-- jinja2 (for visaulization; if you only train and test, not needed)
+- jinja2 (for visualization; if you only train and test, not needed)

 ## 1. Pre-processing
 First, prepare data.
 Donwload SQuAD data and GloVe and nltk corpus